Skip to content

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks Samford's aid office the specific question that matters for mixed displacement.
+This script asks Samford's aid office the specific question that matters for displacement policy unclear.

 Subject: Outside-scholarship treatment question, fall applicant